awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 + Docker image from [ Docker Hub](https://hub.docker.com/r/amazon/aws-iot-greengrass)\.
 + Docker image from Amazon Elastic Container Registry \(Amazon ECR\)\.
 For more information, see [Running AWS IoT Greengrass in a Docker Container](run-gg-in-docker-container.md)\.

-By downloading this software, you agree to the [ Greengrass Core Software License Agreement](https://s3-us-west-2.amazonaws.com/greengrass-release-license/greengrass-license-v1.pdf)\.
+By downloading this software, you agree to the [ Greengrass Core Software License Agreement](https://greengrass-release-license.s3.us-west-2.amazonaws.com/greengrass-license-v1.pdf)\.

 ### AWS IoT Greengrass Core SDK Software<a name="gg-core-sdk-download"></a>

 Lambda functions use the AWS IoT Greengrass Core SDK to interact with the AWS IoT Greengrass core locally\.
 This allows deployed Lambda functions to:<a name="gg-core-sdk-functionality"></a>
-+ Exchange MQTT messages with AWS IoT\.
++ Exchange MQTT messages with AWS IoT Core\.
 + Exchange MQTT messages with connectors, devices, and other Lambda functions in the Greengrass group\.
 + Interact with the local shadow service\.
 + Invoke other local Lambda functions\.